Children at Friends School of

 Our program is known nation-wide and we present at conferences and have with individual schools across the country to train them on our program.

-For more information on training, consulting or support, contact Alissa Abelson at email@example.com or 651-917-0636.
+For more information on training, consulting or support, contact Caroline Schnieders at [email protected] or call our front office at 651-917-0636.